Cambodia's Got Talent: Semi-finals and Final

-Contestants who make it into the semi-finals by passing the auditions or receiving a Golden Buzzer, are divided into groups for each round, where they must perform before the audience and judges, as well as on live television.
+Contestants who make it into the semi-finals by passing the auditions or receiving a Golden Buzzer are divided into groups for each round, where they must perform before the audience and judges, as well as on live television.
 As with the audition stage, each semi-finalist must conduct a performance before the judges – a new routine of their act – with the judges' role being to watch what is conducted and give feedback towards the end of the performance; buzzers may still be used by each judge, and the performance can be ultimately terminated if all buzzers are used.
-Because all semi-finalists are performing live, they are given time to prepare in advance with rehearsals, while production staff can provide assistance to those in preparing their performance – in the case of those conducting routines that incorporate a level of risk, production staff will ensure precautions are in place, including paramedics, and sometimes set up off-site venues for performances to use either live or for a pre-recorded film for the episode's live broadcast.
+Because all semi-finalists are performing live, they are given time to prepare in advance with rehearsals, while production staff can assist those in preparing their performance – in the case of those conducting routines that incorporate a level of risk, production staff will ensure precautions are in place, including paramedics, and sometimes set up off-site venues for performances to use either live or for a pre-recorded film for the episode's live broadcast.

-Each semi-final can only have two participants advance into the final, and these are determined by public vote – via a special SMS message, consists of a two-digit number correspond to each semi-finalist – that takes place once all semi-finalists have performed and during a break in the semi-final to allow for votes to be made.
-Once the vote period is ended and the results counted and fully verified, two semi-finalists with the highest total of votes secures their place in the final.
+Each semi-final can only have two participants advance into the final, and these are determined by public vote – via a special SMS message, consisting of a two-digit number corresponding to each semi-finalist – that takes place once all semi-finalists have performed and during a break in the semi-final to allow for votes to be made.
+Once the voting period is ended and the results are counted and fully verified, the two semi-finalists with the highest total of votes secures their place in the final.

-The finals operate in a similar manner to the semi-finals, though all participants in this stage compete primarily to win votes from the public with a new routine; the judges can still buzz and give opinions on the performance they view, but have little impact on the public's voting intention.
+The finals operate similarly to the semi-finals, though all participants in this stage compete primarily to win votes from the public with a new routine; the judges can still buzz and give opinions on the performance they view but have little impact on the public's voting intention.
 Once the public vote has been completed, once all finalists have performed, and the votes verified and counted, the hosts announce who is placed as the top two acts of the vote, before revealing the winner who received the most votes from the public.
-Finalists who win receive a large cash prize.
+Finalists who win receive a cash prize of ៛100 million (US$24,580).

 Season 1

 Season 1 aired from November 30, 2014, to March 5, 2015, and was hosted by Nhem Sokun and Per Chamrong.
-On the judging panel for this series, there were Neay Koy, Preap Sovath and Khat Sokhim.
+The judges were Neay Koy, Preap Sovath, and Khat Sokhim.
 The first season was won by 16-year-old blind singer Yoeun Pisey.

 Season 2

 Season 2 premiered in June 2018 and was hosted by Chea Vibol and San Visal.
-On the judging panel for this series, there were Neay Koy, Khat Sokhim, Preap Sovath and Neay Krem.
-Neay Krem joined as a new judge aka the fourth judge.
-The second season was won by dance crew The Kings.
+Neay Koy, Khat Sokhim, Preap Sovath remained as judges, and Neay Krem joined in as a fourth judge.
+The second season was won by the dance crew The King.